 We accept payment in the form of cash, check, debit/credit card (Visa, Mastercard, Discover, American Express) and Care Credit.

 Absolutely!
 We request that you call or email us 24 hours in advance for your refill.
 This time allows for us to review your chart to be sure that examinations and/or diagnostics are current for your refill.
 We will notify you if an appointment is needed before we can authorize a refill.

 We understand that life happens and a 24 hours notice is not always possible.
 We will do our best to fill your prescription request in a timely manner, but please understand that filling your request may be not be done immediately.
 We advise that you call to check on your prescription status before coming in to pick up.

 Do you see emergencies?

-If your pet is experiencing an emergency during regular office hours, they will be seen as our first priority.
+If your pet is an established patient of ours and is experiencing an emergency during regular office hours, they will be seen as our first priority.
 It is helpful, if you are able, to call prior to bringing your emergent pet in so we are able to prepare for your arrival.
 If you are unable to call, please do not hesitate to come right in!

 If your pet has an emergency outside of our regular office hours, we recommend that you call and/or take your pet to:

 The Animal Emergency and Trauma Hospital of Wilmington